matze-dd/Tex2txt/README.md

 \end{align}
 Daher ...
 ```
-In fact, LT will complain about the capital 'Daher' that should start a
+In fact, LT complains about the capital 'Daher' that should start a
 new sentence.

 ### Simple version